NVIDIAGameWorks/KickstartRT/docs/SDK_Reference.md

 BVHTasks -- Schedule --> TaskContainer
 TaskContainer -- BuildGPUTask --> ExecuteContext
 ```
-Instance reference a Geometry Handle to place a geometry in world space.
+<span style="color:green">An Instance is used to place a Geometry in world space</span>.
 Once it is placed, the instance continues to exist in world space until it is explicitly destroyed.
 It also needs to be updated if its location (4x3 matrix) changes.
-To do this, an Instance Handle is provided as an identifier for an instance.
+To accomplish this, an InstanceHandle is provided as an identifier for an instance.
-Denoising Context Handle
-Denoising Context Handle is a handle that holds an intermediate render target needed for denoising the ray tracing result.
-The resource continues to be held until it is explicitly destroyed.
-While it is preferable to reuse the intermediate render target as long as the rendering resolution does not change, but it also needs to be destroyed and regenerated if the resolution changes or  the rendering settings change.
-To do this, an Denoising Context Handle is provided as an identifier for an intermediate render target and referred by various denoising render tasks.

 ### DenoisingContextHandle
 ``` mermaid